 Other elements of Brier's transportation system include air transportation in the region (via major airports to the south - SeaTac and Boeing Field, and to the north via Paine Field), which is accessible by highway, and bus transportation provided by Community Transit (CT).
-Bus service is available in Brier on the "111" route.
-This route provides service between the Brier Park and Ride lot (located next to City Hall at 228th Street SW and 29th Avenue W) and the Mountlake Terrace Transit Center located at 236th Street SW and Interstate 5.
-Various connections can be made at the transit center to travel throughout the region including major employment centers such as Seattle and Everett.
+Bus service is available in Brier on the "477" route.
+This route provides service between the Brier Park and Ride lot (located next to City Hall at 228th Street SW and 29th Avenue W.) and downtown Seattle during weekday peak hours.
+The route connects to CT route #112 (Lynnwood Transit Center) as well as Metro route #347 (Northgate Transit Center).
+Weekend and mid-day weekday service is provided one mile west of the City limits by the CT 112 or Metro 347 routes.